dannyedel/blog/_posts/2016-10-23-screen-sizes.md

 dpi [px/inch] = imageWidth [px] / width [mm] * 25.4 [mm/inch]
 ```

+### Guessing DPI

+For a screen without actual measurements, such as one viewed
+in a catalog, one has to guess the DPI if it is not given.
 Formula for approximate DPI, based on marketed diagonal size,
 and aspect ratio, again assuming square pixels: